nexe/nexe/README.md

+### Nexe

-#### Nexe is a command-line utility that compiles your Node.js application into a single executable file.
+Nexe is a command-line utility that compiles your Node.js application into a single executable file.

 ### Motivation